Exploring the Sustainable Development Goals

 In light of the litany of challenges women continue to face around the world, it’s no surprise that so many organizations and policies have attempted to address the needs of women and girls.
 What is perhaps more surprising is the larger-scale impact that these initiatives have.

 Programs addressing women’s education and economic empowerment are not only beneficial from a human rights perspective, but they are transformative economically as well.
-Statistically, every additional year of primary school boosts girls’ future wages by 10-20 percent, and each extra year of secondary school increases earning by 15-25 percent.12
+Statistically, as of 2011, every additional year of primary school boosted girls’ future wages by 10-20 percent, and each extra year of secondary school increased earning by 15-25 percent.15

 When girls stay in school, they live longer, healthier lives, marry later, have fewer children, and drastically increase their future incomes.
-If all girls had a secondary school education, there would be two-thirds fewer teenage pregnancies, and women would have fewer children overall.13 And a child born to a mother who can read is 50 percent more likely to survive past age five.14 If a girl in the developing world gets seven or more years of education, she marries four years later and has 2.2 fewer children than her uneducated sisters.15
+If all girls had a secondary school education, there would be two-thirds fewer teenage pregnancies, and women would have fewer children overall.16 The frequency of child deaths would decrease by nearly 50 percent17.
+If a girl in the developing world gets seven or more years of education, she marries four years later and has 2.2 fewer children than her uneducated sisters.18

 Girls’ education also plays a role in curtailing other public health crises.
-Between 800 and 1,500 women die each day from preventable causes related to pregnancy and childbirth, including bleeding, infections, hypertensive disorders and obstructed labor – preventative problems that make up about 80 percent of maternal deaths worldwide.16 Educated women are far more likely to seek skilled birth attendants and prenatal care, reducing maternal and infant mortality.
-If all women complete primary education, maternal mortality would fall 66%—from 210 to 71 deaths per 100,000 births.17 A study in Zambia found that “AIDS spreads twice as fast among uneducated girls than girls who have access to education.
-Young rural Ugandans with secondary education are three times less likely to contract HIV.”18 And educated mothers are more prepared to prevent common causes of death for children under 5, including pneumonia and malaria, which would save an estimated three million lives.19
+Between 800 and 1,500 women die each day from preventable causes related to pregnancy and childbirth, including bleeding, infections, hypertensive disorders, and obstructed labor–preventative problems that make up about 75 percent of maternal deaths worldwide.19 Educated women are far more likely to seek skilled birth attendants and prenatal care, reducing maternal and infant mortality.
+According to a 2013 study, if all women completed their primary education, maternal mortality would fall 66%—from 210 to 71 deaths per 100,000 births.20 Educated mothers are more prepared to prevent common causes of death for children under 5, including pneumonia and malaria, which would save an estimated three million lives.21

 Beyond saving lives and increasing personal earning potential, investing in education and economic empowerment for women can benefit entire economies.
-Statistically, “Investing in programs improving income-generating activities for women can return $7 for every dollar spent.”20 One study in Kenya showed that if female farmers had access to the same education and resources as male famers, crop yields would increase by 22 percent.21 In Ghana alone, the gender wage gap shrinks from 57% for women with no education to 16% for women with a secondary school education.22 And globally, women own 40% of the world’s informal small to medium-sized enterprises (SMEs) and 33% of formal SMEs—70% of which are largely underserved in terms of access to credit.
-The estimated credit gap amounts to $285 billion—if closed, the per-capita GDP in developing countries could increase by 12% by 2030.23
+Statistically, “Investing in programs improving income-generating activities for women can return $7 for every dollar spent.”22 In a 2013 study in Ghana, the gender wage gap shrunk from 57% for women with no education to 16% for women with a secondary school education.23 And globally, women own 40% of the world’s informal small to medium-sized enterprises (SMEs) and 33% of formal SMEs—70% of which are largely underserved in terms of access to credit.
+The estimated credit gap amounts to $285 billion—if closed, the per-capita GDP in developing countries could increase by 12% by 2030.24

 And this is the true secret of investing in women.